Yircas/Pixel-Rush/README.md

 - This is a simple 2D platformer, where you complete small, challenging levels as fast as you can.
 - Try to dodge all the different obstacles and enemies.
 - Each level has little fruits wich you have to collect to finish the level.
-- I may implement a timer to show a) how much time you're taking for the current level and b) show your record time
+- I may implement a timer to show a) how much time you're taking for the current level and b) show your record time.
-- Replay levels from the level selection menu
+- Replay levels from the level selection menu.
-- Unlock new costumes for your character
+- Unlock new costumes for your character.

 # Credits
 Most game assets were made by Pixel Frog: